m8rex/rumbas/GETTING_STARTED.md

 ### Short answer
 - Rumbas is entirely file based
-- The content of exams and questions are specified in [JSON](https://en.wikipedia.org/wiki/JSON)
+- The content of exams and questions are specified in [YAML](https://en.wikipedia.org/wiki/YAML)
-- The Rumbas program converts these descriptions in JSON to a [Numbas](https://www.numbas.org.uk/) exam
+- The Rumbas program converts these descriptions in YAML to a [Numbas](https://www.numbas.org.uk/) exam

 ### Folder structure
 A rumbas project should have to following folder structure: